antiwork/.github/CONTRIBUTING.md

 - For API endpoints, test response status, format, and content
 - Use factories for test data instead of creating objects directly
 - Test both happy path and edge cases
-- Use Vitest for unit tests and Playwright for end-to-end tests

 ## License